HTTP-Requests/anti-motd-scanner/README.md

 # Anti-MOTD-Scanner AMS (Paper Version)
-This plugin is meant for smaller PRIVATE servers that want to stay hidden.
+This plugin is meant for smaller PRIVATE servers that want to stay hidden (really helps cracked servers).
 It prevents ServerListPing events from people who have never joined the server.
 It prevents less specialized/advanced automatic scanners from finding your server.
 It can't prevent more advanced scanners from joining with an account as this plugin does not interfere with the join process.
 This is a newer plugin, all suggestions are welcome!
 Download at:
 https://modrinth.com/project/anti-motd-scanner